 Gintama (2017) is a live-action remake of the 2010 Anime movie, Gintama: Shin’yaku Benizakura-Hen.
 Katsura Kotaro is attacked by a mysterious serial killer and the next morning, his body is found by Bafuku officials.
-While Shinpachi and Kagura search for Katsura, on behest of Elizabeth, Gintoki is tasked by a pair of swordsmith siblings to recover a missing family heirloom.
+While Shinpachi and Kagura search for Katsura, at the behest of Elizabeth, Gintoki is tasked by a pair of swordsmith siblings to recover a missing family heirloom.
 After he is brutally attacked by the same serial killer, Gintoki learns that the heirloom, the cursed sword Benizakura, was stolen by the killer to incite revolt against the Bafuku.
 Soon, he also discovers that what he encountered is but the surface of the plot.
 At the heart of the larger conspiracy is none other than his former comrade and arch-nemesis, the vicious Kiheitai leader Takasugi Shinsuke.

-I’ve long concluded that live-action remakes of popular manga and anime series tend to suck.
+I’ve long concluded that live-action adaptations of popular manga and anime series tend to suck.
 They tend to such BIG TIME.

 Don’t you agree?
 There are just so many problems with such remakes.
-What’s comedic in print or animation tends to be unbearable in real-life.
-What’s oshare and cool also feels disturbing when repeated on an actual person.
+What’s comedic in print or animation is often unbearable when enacted in real life.
+What’s oshare and cool in anime also feels creepy when reproduced on an actual person.
 In many cases, it’s like watching a cosplay parade at its worst and weirdest.

 And though most of us wouldn’t actively notice it, our minds actually fill in a lot of blanks when reading manga or watching anime.
-In turn, we form deep perceptions of beloved characters after doing so.
-The slightest deviation, and we’d immediately feel the character is wrong.
+In turn, we form deep perceptions of beloved characters.
+The slightest deviation, and we’d immediately feel that the character is wrong.
 These deviations include seeing digitally coloured flesh transformed into actual human skin.
 Somehow, everything just starts feeling uncanny.